bthda/academic_website_code2020/content/authors/admin/_index.md

 Hi, I am currently a researcher in Dr. Nicholas Rule's [Social Perception and Cognition Lab](https://psdlab.uoregon.edu) at the University of Toronto.

 In my research, I draw on the methods and theories of interpersonal perception, personality science, and social cognition to study impressions formed during social interactions.
 I develop and test models to understand how various factors—such as context and social identity—affect impressions and influence key social decisions, like whom to befriend or trust.
 Put differently, I study social cognition in context with the goal of understanding the interpersonal forces that maintain social and economic inequality.

-My work is organized in three overlapping areas: 1) SES measurement and its effects on psychological functioning, 2) interpersonal perception of personality traits, and 3) interpersonal stereotypes and social outcomes.
+To accomplish this, I have conducted research in three areas: 1) SES measurement and its effects on psychological functioning, 2) interpersonal perception of personality traits, and 3) interpersonal stereotypes and social outcomes.

-An integral part of this work has been developing novel experimental and analytic approaches needed to examine these phenomena in social interactions between real people from diverse populations.
+An integral part of my research is developing novel experimental and analytic approaches needed to examine these phenomena in social interactions between real people from diverse populations.

 I also practice open science ([OSF page](https://osf.io/p9vv3/)), and have a interest in philosophy of science, research and quantitative methods.